-- 25.1 Council will maintain a Tsawout Lands Register in, at a minimum, the same form and with the same content as the First Nation Lands Register. - 25.2 An interest or license in First Nation Land created or granted after this Land Code comes into effect is not enforceable unless it is registered in the Tsawout Lands Register.

-- 25.3 No instrument that requires the consent of Council or approval by the Members may be registered in the Tsawout Lands Register unless a certified copy of the document that records the consent or approval is attached to the instrument. - 25.4 Every person who receives an interest or license in First Nation Land from a Member will deposit an original copy of the instrument in the Tsawout Lands Register.
+- 25.1 Council will maintain a Tsawout Lands Register in, at a minimum, the same form and with the same content as the First Nation Lands Register. - 25.2 An Interest in First Nation Land created or granted after this Land Code comes into effect is not enforceable unless it is registered in the Tsawout Lands Register. [amended, June 25, 2013] - 25.3 No instrument that requires the consent of Council or approval by the Members may be registered in the Tsawout Lands Register unless a certified copy of the document that records the consent or approval is attached to the instrument. - 25.4 Every person who receives an Interest in First Nation Land from a Member will deposit an original copy of the instrument in the Tsawout Lands Register. [amended, June 25, 2013] - 25.4.1 Neither the First Nation, the Council, the Lands Manager, or any First Nation employee shall be liable for ensuring that an instrument that affects or purports to affect First Nation Land: - (a) is validly made; - (b) complies with the Land Code or any Law; - (c) should be registered or recorded; or - (d) will be accepted for registration or recording in the First Nation Lands Register. [new, June 25, 2013]